Home / Stream/ Working with Data/ Packs/Packs Publication Standards

 • If you don’t have a Cribl.Cloud account, Cribl automatically creates a new one for you when you create your Cribl Packs Dispensary account.

-• Once you sign in, you’ll see the Dispensary screen with the Publish Pack button.
+• Once you sign in, you’ll see the Dispensary page with the Publish Pack button.

 Packs Dispensary controls